Presentation of Ludovit Feld by Silvia Fishbaum

 “Reading Debbie Weissman’s memoir leaves us with some hope… whose teaching and writing in Israel and the Diaspora and commitment to dialogue between people of different faiths have had a world-wide impact….
 An insight into the principles by which Debbie guides her own behavior can be seen as she adopts a modified version of Levinas’ teaching that we should see the “face of God in the Other.”
 “It would be enough,” she says, “if we could just look at the Other and see a face no less human than our own.”

-Urim Publications display table at Mintzer Bookstore
+15% off Urim Publications at Mintzer Bookstore in Gush Etzion

 Mintzer Bookstore in Gush Etzion is currently running a 15%-off sale on all Urim titles.

 Meet the Author: American Interests in the Holy Land

 Come meet author Lenny Ben-David!